 Use Black: All neutral and white spaces can start to feel almost like they’re floating.
 You can stay neutral but ground the space by adding black accents.
 I used black to anchor my space by adding black end tables, black, window hardware, a touch of black typography above my bed, as well as a black ceiling fan in the room.
 Using a ceiling fan as a feature is a really good idea.
 If you haven’t got one, you can learn about ceiling fan installation by clicking here.
 Ceiling fans can be installed in every type of ceiling and come in a variety of colours and designs.

 Add interest: This is a really important step that I feel like some may be almost AFRAID to do.
 Add a few interesting things that are maybe unexpected to keep your space feeling fresh and not stagnant.
+You can choose to be as creative as you like, and maybe even add a pop of electricity and color with some neon lights from the likes of www.neonfilter.com!
+Custom designs make it easy for you to keep the style matching the aesthetic of the room.
 The unexpected element I chose to add in this space was the beautiful shams.
 They add a nice pop and give your eyes somewhere to land, which a lot of neutral spaces I see lack.
 You can add a little color in an art print, a floral arrangement, a throw pillow, throw blanket, etc, the options are endless.

 The walls are painted Simply White by Benjamin Moore.